Generic Name: docetaxel (Intravenous route)

 - weakness in the arms, hands, legs, or feet

 - body aches or pain

-- change in color of fingernails or toenails
+- change in the color of the fingernails or toenails

-- dry, red, hot, or irritated skin at place of injection
+- dry, red, hot, or irritated skin at the injection site

-- loosening or loss of fingernails or toenails, sometimes painful
+- loosening or loss of the fingernails or toenails, sometimes painful

-- pain, swelling, or lump under the skin at place of injection
+- pain, swelling, or lump under the skin at the injection site

 - runny nose